hindman/optopus/README.md

 To the extent that the existing libraries do allow customization, the mechanisms for doing that are often awkward.
-Argparse is an apt example: many workarounds to user difficulties with the library involve subclassing, but most argparse classes do not appear to be well-designed for inheritance (and some of their docstrings seem to discourage it outright).
+Argparse is an apt example: many suggested workarounds to user difficulties with the library involve subclassing, but most argparse classes do not appear to be well-designed for inheritance (and some of their docstrings seem to discourage it outright).
 At a minimum, one a can say that the library does not provide authoritative guidance on which classes are amenable to subclassing, if any, and what users should do or avoid when doing so.

 Optopus will be built with an eye toward flexibility and customization.
 To the extent feasible, all controllable parameters governing the generation of text